pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 #### Default values for columns

-> TLDR: All columns must have a default in order to allow for multiple devices to run your
+> TL;DR: All columns must have a default in order to allow for multiple devices to run your
 > app with different versions of the schema.

 Your tables' schemas should be defined to provide a default for every non-null column.
 To see why